yedidiaSch/Mirage/README.md

 # SynthUI Workspace

 SynthUI pairs an Electron/React front end with a native C++ audio engine to deliver a vintage-inspired synthesizer desktop app.
-This workspace contains both the desktop shell (`App/`) and the standalone audio engine project (`audioSystem/`).
+The project lives in a single repository and is designed to build and run through the Electron shell—there is no separate, supported standalone build of the C++ engine.

 ## Repository Layout

 - `App/` – Electron + React application, including the N-API bridge that loads the native audio module and the full UI.
-- `audioSystem/` – C++ sources, effects, and utilities that implement the realtime synthesis engine.
-This project also builds CLI demos and tooling.
+- `audioSystem/` – C++ sources, effects, and utilities compiled into the native module consumed by the renderer.
 - `.github/` – Copilot configuration and project-specific contributor guidance.

 ## Prerequisites